imaansaleem/Projects/OOPPractise/Part1/Readme.md

 ## Sample Run

-The user's entry is marked in boldface:

-Welcome to the book program!
+Welcome to the book program!<br>
-Would you like to create a book object? (yes/no): yEs Please enter the author, title, and the isbn of the book separated by /: Ericka Jones/Java made Easy/458792132 Got it!
+Would you like to create a book object? (yes/no): yEs<br>
+Please enter the author, title, and the isbn of the book separated by /: Ericka Jones/Java made Easy/458792132<br>
+Got it!<br>
-Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): BLB Oops!
+Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): BLB<br>
+Oops!
 That's not a valid entry.
-Please try again: Bookstore Oops!
+Please try again: Bookstore<br>
+Oops!
 That's not a valid entry.
-Please try again: bB Got it!
+Please try again: bB<br>
+Got it!<br>
-Please enter the list price of JAVA MADE EASY by ERICKA JONES: 14.99 Is it on sale? (y/n): y
+Please enter the list price of JAVA MADE EASY by ERICKA JONES: 14.99<br>
+Is it on sale? (y/n): y<br>
-Deduction percentage: 15%
+Deduction percentage: 15%<br>
-Got it
+Got it<br>

-Here is your bookstore book information [458792132-JAVA MADE EASY by ERICKA JONES, $14.99 listed for $12.74] Would you like to create a book object? (yes/no): yeah I'm sorry but yeah isn't a valid answer.
-Please enter either yes or no: yes Please enter the author, title, and the isbn of the book separated by /: Eric Jones/Java made Difficult/958792130 Got it!
+Here is your bookstore book information<br>
+[458792132-JAVA MADE EASY by ERICKA JONES, $14.99 listed for $12.74]<br>
+Would you like to create a book object? (yes/no): yeah<br>
+I'm sorry but yeah isn't a valid answer.
+Please enter either yes or no: yes<br>
+Please enter the author, title, and the isbn of the book separated by /: Eric Jones/Java made Difficult/958792130<br>
+Got it!<br>
-Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): LB Got it!
+Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): LB<br>
+Got it!<br>
-Here is your library book information
+Here is your library book information<br>
-[958792130-JAVA MADE DIFFICULT by ERIC JONES-09.ERI.0]
+[958792130-JAVA MADE DIFFICULT by ERIC JONES-09.ERI.0]<br>
-Would you like to create a book object? (yes/no): yes Please enter the author, title, and the isbn of the book separated by /: Erica Jone/Java made too Difficult/958792139 Got it!
+Would you like to create a book object? (yes/no): yes<br>
+Please enter the author, title, and the isbn of the book separated by /: Erica Jone/Java made too Difficult/958792139<br>
+Got it!<br>
-Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): LB Got it!
+Now, tell me if it is a bookstore book or a library book (enter BB for bookstore book or LB for library book): LB<br>
+Got it!<br>
-Here is your library book information
+Here is your library book information<br>
-[958792139-JAVA MADE TOO DIFFICULT by ERICA JONE-86.ERI.9] Would you like to create a book object? (yes/no): no Sure!
+[958792139-JAVA MADE TOO DIFFICULT by ERICA JONE-86.ERI.9]<br>
+Would you like to create a book object? (yes/no): no<br>
+Sure!<br>
-Here are all your books…
+Here are all your books…<br>
-Library Books (2)
+Library Books (2)<br>
-[958792130-JAVA MADE DIFFICULT by ERIC JONES-09.ERI.0]
+[958792130-JAVA MADE DIFFICULT by ERIC JONES-09.ERI.0]<br>
-[958792139-JAVA MADE TOO DIFFICULT by ERICA JONE-86.ERI.9] Bookstore Books (1)
+[958792139-JAVA MADE TOO DIFFICULT by ERICA JONE-86.ERI.9]<br>

+Bookstore Books (1)<br>
-[458792132-JAVA MADE EASY by ERICKA JONES, $14.99 listed for $12.74] Take care Now
+[458792132-JAVA MADE EASY by ERICKA JONES, $14.99 listed for $12.74]

-Your code should allow users to input and display a list of all books, leveraging the functionality of the `BookstoreBook` and `LibraryBook` classes.

-**Note:** Implement the classes and methods following the given requirements.
-The sample run above demonstrates the expected behavior of the classes and their methods.